A marketing campaign that wants high levels of social media engagement needs to take into account the times in which you post your content.

 If you think that your social media post timing will be more or less difficult for your industry, do more research on your specific niche.

-Sprout Social recently completed a study on the best times to post to varying social media accounts.
+Sprout Social recently completed a study on the best times to post to varying social media platforms.
 They provided users with industry-specific heat maps that show medium to high-level engagement, like this one below:

 By Social Media Channel